-Square Gabriel Pierne in Paris
+Paris Square Gabriel Pierne in France

 Located close to the Institut de France and the River Seine, this square has some unusual features including stone benches shaped like open books plus a water fountain now classed as an historical monument.

-About Square Gabriel Pierne
+About the Paris Square Gabriel Pierne

 Square Gabriel Pierne Paris

 You will see that the fountain has a small basin with a central stone monument, which has two faces positioned on the top opposite each other, and these are also the two sides where the water spouts are located.
-Plus these faces, sometimes known as allegories, were designed to represent abundance and trade, and this old fountain has been registered as one of the historical monuments in Paris since the 1950s.
+Plus these faces, sometimes known as allegories, were designed to represent abundance and trade, and this old fountain has been registered as one of the historical Paris monuments since the 1950s.

-Visiting Square Gabriel Pierne in Paris
+Visiting the Paris Square Gabriel Pierne in France

-Located in the 6th Arrondissement close to the Institut de France and the River Seine, you will find a plaque from the Mairie de Paris on the railings next to the gate into this square in Paris that states it is open from 8am during the week and 9am at weekends.
+Located in the 6th Arrondissement close to the Institut de France and the River Seine, you will find a plaque from the Mairie de Paris on the railings next to the gate into this Paris square that states it is open from 8am during the week and 9am at weekends.

 Square Gabriel Pierne entrance